simonemberton/Introduction_to_Creative_Coding/Week_01/README.md

 ### Task 1 - Setting up

-- Head to the [p5 website](https://p5js.org/tutorials/setting-up-your-environment/) and follow this tutorial on setting up your environment.
+- Head to the p5 website and follow this tutorial on [Setting up your Environment](https://p5js.org/tutorials/setting-up-your-environment/).

 It's a good idea to right click (ctrl-click on Mac) link for the p5.js web editor and open that in a new window or tab.
 Then you can follow the instructions in one tab and add your code in the other one...